keerthigorla22/AI-Enhanced-Customer-Support-Ticket-Resolution-and-Proactive-Issue-Prevention-System/README.md

 ## Contributing
 Contributions are welcome!
 Follow these steps:
 1. Fork the repository.
-2. Create a new branch (`feature-xyz`).
+2. Create a new branch
 3. Commit your changes.
 4. Push to your branch and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See `@LICENSE` for details.

 ## Contact
 For any queries or support, reach out to: